Why One Digital Agency Started with 50% of the Team Dedicated to Sales

 In the beginning, clients don’t just come to you.
 Gaining clients and growing your agency takes a lot of hard work.
 For Michael, he found the number one way to scale his agency fast was sales.
 This focus on sales led to partnerships with Google and Microsoft which contributed to the agency’s rapid growth.

 In the early years, this meant a lot of cold calling.
 For several years, the team was primarily composed of salespeople.
-Even after the agency began to see success, the number one focus was still sales, to the point that 50% of the employees were sales!
+Even with early success, the number one focus was still sales, to the point that 50% of the employees were focused on sales!
+Now that the agency has grown to a team of over 700 there’s still a major emphasis on sales, but with just about 25% of the team focused in that area.

 But if you are going to narrow-in on sales, you have to do it right.
 For Logical Position, it was all about making sure each call provided value.
 So how do you do this?